 in the liquid love of everything that flows.

-Moving in the limits that unite and separate landscape and abstraction, José Saborit's painting emerges from a look at the timeless world, contemplative and devoid of anecdotes and theories, an excited look that wishes to endure or find double life through a careful technical combinatorics of the matter on the canvas.
+Moving in the limits that unite and separate landscape and abstraction, José Saborit's painting arises from a timeless, contemplative look at the world, stripped of anecdotes and theories, an emotional look that wishes to endure or find a double life through a careful technical combination of the material on the canvas.

-He paints, writes, and works as a professor of painting at the UPV's Faculty of Fine Arts in San Carlos.
-He has recently been appointed Academic Elect of the Royal Academy of San Carlos.
+He paints, writes, and works as a professor of painting at the Faculty of Fine Arts of San Carlos of the UPV.
+He has recently been named Academic Elect of the Royal Academy of San Carlos.